jhamm2315/D3_Challenge/README.md

 - Looks visually appealing and professional (axis labels, ticks, etc.)

 ##### Note:
-o view final project - You'll need to use python -m http.server to run the visualization.
+To view final project - You'll need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.